 #23 See a Holiday Play

 #24 Holiday Family Bucket List – while talking about what you are thankful for on Thanksgiving, also talk about things you would each like to do in December.
-Plan a holiday family bucket list around those ideas.
+Plan a holiday family bucket list around those ideas or grab this printable Christmas Bucket List.

 #25 Adopt a Family to give gifts to